Future Planning For Sole Legal Practitioners

 I look to move forward, experiment, and adapt because that’s how progress is made.

-For me the future is about thinking ahead, reflecting soundly, considering the options and not standing still.
+For me as a sole practitioner the future is about thinking ahead, reflecting soundly, considering the options and not standing still.

-Paul Ippolito is Principal of Ippolito Advisory.
-He is a legal futurist, lawyer coach and consultant to the legal profession.
-Paul is available for media enquiries, speaking and consulting.
+Paul Ippolito, Principal of Ippolito Advisory, is a coach for lawyers helping sole practitioners set up, launch, and grow their practices.
+He is available for media enquiries, speaking and consulting.
 You can contact him here.